intuitem/ciso-assistant-doc/README.md

 ## An open-source GRC tool

-CISO Assistant is open source, so you can find our source code on GitHub and implement it yourself or go to our website to request a cloud trial instance.
-Please read the [full article](https://intuitem.com/we-are-going-open-source/) about the community editions on our blog.
+CISO Assistant is open source and the code is available on GitHub.
+Just follow the instructions to deploy  it yourself or go to our website to request a cloud trial instance.
+You can read the [full article](https://intuitem.com/we-are-going-open-source/) about our switch.

 ## Quick links